tlwl19/finalchallenge/README_Team2.md

 ![](images/sendimagebutton.png)

-To generate a List of List in which the output consists of 32 rows and 32 columns.
+To generate a List of List in which the output consists of 32 rows and 32 columns of values.

 <br>